8 Virtues We Need to Teach the Next Generation

 Even our movies and TV shows make us think that cheating is normal.
-That everybody’s doing it so we should just accept it and move on.
+Almost everyone has cheated someone at some point in one way or another so that it doesn’t shock us anymore.
 This is why random acts of honesty become headlines.
 It’s why we offer rewards to people who return things to their rightful owners.
 Admit it or not, being honest has become the exception rather than the norm.

 They say that charity begins at home.
-Thus, it is the parent’s responsibility to teach them how to give to others.
+Thus, it is the parent’s responsibility to teach their children the virtue of giving.

 I remember a scene in a show I was watching.
-The daughter was grumbling about having lesser food than her siblings.
+The daughter was grumbling about having less food than her siblings.
 To which the father replied:

 “My child, this is what you should remember: You should look at other people’s bowls not to see if they have more than you but to check if they have enough.”